Queensland Softball Association: Brisbane Women's Softball Association

 In April 1964 plans were put in place to establish a new metropolitan association.
 In May 1965, at a Special Metropolitan Delegates Committee Meeting of the Queensland Women's Softball Association, the Brisbane Women's Softball Association was formed.
 The first Annual General Meeting of the Brisbane Women's Softball Association was held in September 1965 and Ruby Robinson was elected as the Patroness, Audrey McLaughlin, President, Keith Burke, Des Knight, Eunice Loff, Merv Lane, P McArthur and J Nixon, Vice Presidents, Vera Burke, Secretary, K McNamara, Assistant Secretary, Elaine Robinson, Treasurer and Dale Woodforth, Assistant Treasurer.
 Mrs Penwarn became Secretary in January 1966.

-Twenty-three clubs affiliated with the Brisbane Women's Softball Association for the 1965/66 season – Athletics, Brisbane Bears, Cannon Hill Stars, Hawks, Inala Carltons, Kedron Park Teachers College, Magpies, Mitchelton Missiles, Mt Gravatt Eagles, Oxley Rockets, Pandas, Panthers, Rebels, Saints, Spiro Tots, Southside Scamps, T-Jets, Tramway Terrors, University, Wildcats, Windsors, Wolves and WRAAC – and 66 teams participated in the competition at Downey Park.
+Twenty-three clubs affiliated with the Brisbane Women's Softball Association for the 1965/66 season – Athletics, Brisbane Bears, Cannon Hill Stars, Hawks, Inala Carltons, Kedron Park Teachers College, Magpies, Mitchelton Missiles, Mt Gravatt Eagles, Oxley Rockets, Pandas, Panthers, Rebels, Saints, Spiro Tots, Southside Scamps, T-Jets, Tramway Terrors, university, Wildcats, Windsors, Wolves and WRAAC – and 66 teams participated in the competition at Downey Park, Windsor.
 The Brisbane Umpires Committee allocated umpiring, St Johns Ambulance administered first aid, and three Brisbane representative teams competed in the State Carnival.
 Brisbane affiliated with the Queensland Women's Softball Association and also hosted the Australian Women's Championship in March 1966.
 It was reported "that the first season of the BWSA was very successful".